Monafilament testing used in Diabetes Assessment:

 When you visit us, we usually check your muscle strength and reflexes to make sure that they are within normal range.
 Any deformities such as claw/hammer toes, bunion, or Charcot foot will be noted and advise given accordingly.

 As the largest organ, your skin’s main function is to act as a barrier against micro-organism, pressure, and environmental elements, on top of regulating body temperature and allowing sensation.
-Any injury or trauma to the skin will weaken the barrier and may allow micro-organism to enter into the body.
+Any injury or trauma to the skin will weaken the barrier and may allow micro-organism to enter the body.

 People with diabetes often have dry skin which if left unattended, may lead to fissuring in the skin (such as cracked heels) which can be painful.
 Due to muscle changes and/or skin changes, there is often increased pressure at the bottom of the foot which results in calluses or corn.
 Often, in people with peripheral neuropathy, besides rubbing from the shoes, these areas of high pressure are where they would develop wounds and ulcers.